rizitis/rizitis.github.io/slackware/ai.md

 Some small project say that run locally and private.
 Maybe its true maybe not, maybe its true now maybe not in future...who knows? who read 1.000.000 python code lines to be sure?<br>
 Some other had simple code easy to read in theory but a sqlite exist in `~/.config/some_name/12345/54321/some_other_name/wtf/*` <br>
 hm...<br>
-If you are interesting for privacy be coverall before use them, else...do what you like!. <br>
+If you are interesting for privacy be smart before use them, else...do what you like!. <br>

 ---